apache/incubator-graphar/CONTRIBUTING.rst

 Your patch should follow the same conventions & pass the same code quality checks as the rest of the project which follows the `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`_.

-You can format your code by the CMakefile command:
+You can format your code by the command:

 .. code:: shell

-    cd build
     make clformat

-You can check & fix style issues by running the *cpplint* linter with the CMakefile command:
+You can check & fix style issues by running the *cpplint* linter with the command:

 .. code:: shell

-    cd build
     make cpplint

 Submitting your changes